danielcastro86/QuestionnairesInquisitLab/README.md

 1. **Demographic Survey**:
    - This folder contains all the necessary documents and data related to the demographic survey.
-   - Files in this folder include demographic questions and collected data.

 2. **GAD**:
    - This folder includes the Generalized Anxiety Disorder (GAD) assessment materials.
-   - Files in this folder might include assessment forms, scoring guidelines, and collected responses.

 3. **PHQ**:
    - This folder includes the Patient Health Questionnaire (PHQ) assessment materials.
-   - Files in this folder might include assessment forms, scoring guidelines, and collected responses.
+   - Files in this folder might include assessment forms, scoring guidelines.

 4. **RESS**:
    - This folder includes the RESS assessment materials.
-   - Files in this folder might include assessment forms, scoring guidelines, and collected responses.
+   - Files in this folder might include assessment forms, scoring guidelines

 ## File Descriptions